 How to prepare Pancha Madhura Payasam (5-Sweet Payasam)?

-1. Wash rice and cook it adding sufficient water.
+1. Wash and cook the rice, adding sufficient water.

 2. When rice is 3/4th cooked, add milk and boil well.

-4. Add scrapped coconut, cashews, raisins and sugar candy.
+4. Add scraped coconut, cashews, raisins, and sugar candy.

-5. Add ghee and honey and mix it well.
+5. Add ghee and honey, and mix them well.

 6. Add cardamom powder and chopped banana pieces.

-7. When it boils and payasam thickens, put the flame off.
+7. When it boils, and the payasam thickens, turn the flame off.

 Courtesy: Vanitha Magazine April 1-14, 2019